Samuzero15/shotgun-frenzy-plus/README.md

 ## Shotgun Frenzy?
 Er... wut?
 That's a Doom mod with some Tower Defense game style, fusionated with some elements from the RTS (Real-Time Strategy), and of course, the First Person Shooter in a single place, mixed up with countless waves of demons Invading your base.

-The game loop is simple, buy some weapons, kill demons to rise your ranks to open new upgrades, protect the cores, until you survive (or not) long enough to face the guardian wave.
+The game loop is simple, buy some weapons, kill demons to rise your ranks in order to open new upgrades, protect the cores, until you survive (or not) long enough to face the guardian wave.
 Other endings are avilable up to the date.

 The original mod was made by Wad'a'holic, but for unknown reasons he stopped the project and decided to move on Total Chaos.